 - In Spare Parts, the Doctor is adamant that nothing can stop the unleashing of Cybermen on the universe.
 At Nyssa's urging, though, he manages to push the planet backwards, away from certain destruction in a nebula.
 Unfortunately, the Doctor skips out on the reconstruction effort — just as the Cybermen drop their shovels and decide to start processing humans to make the work go faster...

-- Not So Different: From Omega.
-In fact, Five is responsible for the genocide that Omega remembers committing.
+- From Omega.
+In fact, Five is responsible for the genocide that Omega remembers committing (Omega 'inherited' his memories of the genocide when he copied the Doctor's body).

 - Odd Friendship: He and Iris Wildthyme are polar opposites, and he makes a good show of not wanting to be involved in her life... but he did voluntarily spend Christmas in her TARDIS once, and took Tegan, Nyssa and Adric along just for fun.
 (Iris claims it's all a case of Belligerent Sexual Tension.)